ORION: Option-Regularized Deep Reinforcement Learning for Cooperative Multi-Agent Online Navigation: Related Work

+Beyond single-robot navigation, achieving cooperation across a team of robots poses more challenges.
+Most works in multi-agent navigation focus on guaranteeing collision-free motion at the kinematic level~\cite{jin2021hierarchical,yu2023learning,wang2020mobile}, often in cluttered/crowded environments.
+These methods primarily treat other agents as local dynamic constraints, and their policies are designed to ensure short-horizon safety and feasibility.
+While some of them explicitly consider environmental uncertainty~\cite{wagner2017path}, this decision-making is still tightly coupled to individual belief updates, making it difficult to endow robots with long-horizon, team-level reasoning in large, partially known environments.
+Another line of work studies multi-agent navigation while keeping a free-floating formation of specific shape~\cite{tanner2012multiagent,quan2023robust}.
+These approaches design behavior-based rules to induce globally consistent motion, but they typically assume known environments, fixed formation objectives, or pre-specified connectivity patterns.
 Multi-Agent Path Finding (MAPF) offers a more global view of coordination, aiming to compute conflict-free trajectories that minimize makespan.
 Representative methods include bounded-suboptimal~\cite{li2021eecbs}, prioritized/rule-based search~\cite{li2022mapf}, as well as learning-augmented~\cite{sartoretti2019primal} and lifelong variants~\cite{jiang2025deploying} that scale to thousands of agents.
 Despite their strong scalability and coordination in discrete, fully known environments, extending MAPF to continuous, partially known environments with online execution remains challenging.
-A few works move closer to cooperative reasoning by studying multi-agent path topologies without explicit communication~\cite{mavrogiannis2019multi}, enabling targeted rendezvous/message passing among agents~\cite{das2019tarmac,tan2024ir}, or co-optimizing policies with reconfigurable environments~\cite{gao2025co}.
+A few works move closer to cooperative reasoning by studying multi-agent path topologies without explicit communication~\cite{mavrogiannis2019multi}, enabling targeted rendezvous/message passing among agents~\cite{das2019tarmac,tan2024ir,agarwal2025lpac}, or co-optimizing policies with reconfigurable environments~\cite{gao2025co}.
 Yet, they remain largely heuristics-based, relying on implicit communication that emerges from local observations rather than deliberate intent sharing, and thus lack mechanisms to model temporally extended, altruistic cooperation, such as when to sacrifice individual progress or re-engage to assist teammates.